-CSET 2022 is organized in cooperation with USENIX, and is sponsored by USC Information Sciences Institute.
+CSET 2022 is sponsored by the USC Information Sciences Institute.
 We plan to hold the workshop virtually due to the continued covid-19 related travel uncertainty — on Monday, August 8, preceding USENIX Security Symposium 2022.

 - Paper submissions due: May 15, 2022